 29th Annual Scrimshaw Weekend

-Saturday begins with registration and coffee followed by a full day of presentations, buffet lunch, and an afternoon coffee break.
+Saturday began with registration and coffee followed by a full day of presentations, buffet lunch, and an afternoon coffee break.

 10 am — 5 pm